unisys12/unisys12.github.io/src/content/blog/using-enums-in-livewire-form.md

 }
 ```

 Now we just need some way to call this computed property above, and this took the most time to figure out.
 Technically, your supposed call this method within your Livewire component class.
-But this case, I need to call it when the form.birthdate property is updated.
+But in this case, I need to call it when the form.birthdate property is updated.
 Thinking about it now, I could dispatch an event on change by adding a bit of javascript that ties it all together.
 But, this is what I came up with in the meantime.

 ```html
 <div>